Babies and toddlers sleeping away from home

 You can make it fun by drawing pictures of what’s going to happen or by talking about the person your child is going to visit.
 Showing your child photos of the person or speaking with the person on the phone might also help your child with sleeping away from home too.

-are another time when your child will be sleeping away from home.
-It can help to follow your child’s usual bedtime routine.
+, but it often helps to follow your child’s usual bedtime routine.
 It’s OK if you can’t do everything the same.
 Just use the parts of the routine that you can do – for example, reading two stories and giving your child a goodnight kiss.

 Maintaining your child’s sleep routine

 Having the same bedtime routine can help babies, toddlers and preschoolers to settle more easily away from home.